TravSLockett/remoteThermometer-desktop/README.md

 # remoteThermometer-desktop

-### How to test:
+### How to test (Only works on Windows):

-* Open PowerShell as Admin
+* Open PowerShell as Administrator
 * If this is your first time, do the following:
-  * run "pip install wmi" in PowerShell
+  * Run "pip install wmi" in PowerShell (Used to read temperatures)
-  * run "pip install pygubu"
+  * Run "pip install pygubu" in PowerShell (Used for GUI - may cause compile errors without it)
-  * Optional: Set OpenHardwareMonitor to "launch minimized"
+  * Optional: Set OpenHardwareMonitor to "launch minimized" (Hides OpenHardwareMonitor in the background during execution)
 * Navigate to the project folder and enter "python main.py"